elai296/epic_meal_planner/README.md

 ## Contributing

-Please feel free to fork this repo, make changes, submit pull requests, and send suggestions to jaehuh86@yahoo.com to make this app better.
+Please feel free to fork from this repository, make pull requests and help improve the game by sending suggestions to elainep926@gmail.com

 ## Built With